Cortisol is known as the stress hormone because of its role in the body’s stress response. But cortisol is about more than just stress.

 - Imaging tests.
 CT scans or an MRI may be used to obtain images of your pituitary gland and adrenal glands to check for tumors or other abnormalities.

 Unmanaged high cortisol levels can have serious consequences on your health.
-Left untreated, high cortisol can increase your risk of serious health conditions, including:
+Left untreated, high cortisol can your risk of serious health conditions, including:

 Everyone has high cortisol from time to time.
 It’s part of your body’s natural response to threats of harm or danger.
 But having high cortisol over a longer period of time can have lasting effects on your health.